Thank you for trusting us with your family’s care. We look forward to working with you!

 Postdoctoral Fellows

 A Postdoctoral Fellow has completed 5-7 years of postgraduate work focusing on research, classwork, and hands-on clinical training, and has earned a a doctoral degree (either PhD or PsyD) in clinical psychology.
 They are in the process of completing their supervised clinical work within the context of a postdoctoral fellowship, and are studying for the state licensing exam.
-Our postdoctoral fellows are supervised directly by Dr. Quinn, which means that they meet with her on a weekly basis in order to discuss the work they are doing with their clients.
+Our postdoctoral fellows are supervised directly by Dr. Cobb, Dr. Cusack, Dr. Michel, Dr. Oganovich, or Dr. Quinn.

 Licensed Clinical Social Worker